 L.L.
 Bean may be better known for boots and totes, but the Maine-based clothing and outdoors company's kindling wood has a passionate following, too.

 Be sure to check out the waxed canvas storage tote, sling log carriers, or forged carbon steel wood racks.
 L.L.
-Bean offers free shipping on orders over $50, and customers can usually expect delivery within three to seven business days, unless otherwise indicated.
+Bean offers free shipping on orders over $50, and customers can usually expect delivery within four to seven business days unless otherwise indicated.

 How We Chose the Best Firewood Delivery Services

-Experts suggest that those building backyard fires or stocking up for winter evenings around the hearth try to buy their wood locally to avoid introducing any new species to the local ecosystem, and organizations like FirewoodScout are beginning to offer directories for nearby wood retailers.
+Experts suggest that those building backyard fires or stocking up for winter evenings around the hearth try to buy their wood locally to avoid introducing any new species to the local ecosystem.

-For low prices, Home Depot was a top contender—the national retailer now offers low-cost, quick delivery on items they carry in stores.
+Home Depot was a top contender for low prices—the national retailer now offers low-cost, quick delivery on items they carry in stores.
 We also discovered that some fire-starting products boast their own fandoms: L.L.
 Bean has found many loyal consumers with its Fatwood, a kindling firewood that helps quickly and cleanly start a blaze.

 Speed and convenience were top-of-mind, too.
 In those categories, we turned to Tractor Supply Company, which now offers same-day delivery to customers within 25 minutes of a location, along with grocery delivery apps like Instacart and Shipt.